SoloVid/SplitTime/README.md

 The launch point of the game should be some HTML file (probably ``index.html``) in the project home directory.
 This file should include ``<script src="dist/game.js"></script>`` and later call ``G.launch();`` as defined somewhere in the game's source files.

 Note that all TS files in ``src/`` will be included within ``dist/game.js``.
-Generally speaking, no ordering of project source files should be assumed.
-However, each directory's direct source files will come before source files in subdirectories.
-Also, you may use ``defer(() => { ... })`` to ensure that some code gets run after all definitions.
-_Why this scheme?
-It's a combination of bucking against modules/imports and simplicity of implementation._

 ## Distribution
 All files in a project's home ``dist/`` directory should be served in the production environment.